Keywords: [Run Running Bozeman Where To Run Running Routes Trails Montana]

 Be mindful of traffic along Kagy and especially along Sourdough: see and be seen!

 Alternative loops: After starting north at the junction of Triple Tree and Sourdough Road, go just as far as Goldenstein Road, then turn left (west) for a quarter mile or so to pick up the Sourdough Trail heading north (see Sundance-Sourdough description above).
+There are also routes from Triple Tree Road that cut back to Sourdough Road by way of Trooper Trail.

 For a somewhat longer run you can turn south (left) on Sourdough Road and continue to Nash Road, turn right (west) on Nash and proceed all the way to South 3rd, then turn right (north) on South 3rd and follow it as it heads back to campus.
 Note that the Bozeman Creek/Sourdough trailhead is accessible south off Nash Road, and the Triple Tree hiking trail is accessible from Sourdough and from Triple Tree Road.